Girls wrestling recap.

 One successful tournament Girls Wrestling head coach, Fernando Arrita wants to especially shout out is the Chicago-area Curie Queen of the Maythem.
 “The girls did a solid job staying discipline.”

-This tournament was special considering mostly everyone placed and so on taking home a medal.
+This tournament was special considering mostly everyone placed, taking home a medal.
 It is important to note overall the team placed first with 195 points.
 The Mustangs got three individual first place titles to lead the way.
 Andaira Marron (100), Hope Donnamario (105), and Monica Garcia (120).

 Third placers: Brianna Carbajal (120) and Violet Mayo (155)